 Over the next several years, legal and regulatory changes may lead employers to engage in a major transformation of how they choose to provide health benefits.
 With this in mind, the Institute:

 - Looks at the challenges employers face in providing health care to their employees and provides explanations as to how they are responding to those challenges;

 - Studies and publicizes current best practices and innovations coming on line that will help large employers bring medical inflation in line with inflation generally;

-- Recommends policy solutions to promote the availability of truly affordable, high-quality, employer-based health care.
+- Recommends policy solutions to promote the availability of truly affordable, high-quality, employer-based health care; and

-The Institute's Chair is Marc C. Reed, Executive Vice President and Chief Administrative Officer at Verizon Communications Inc. Michele Carlin, former Chief Human Resources Officer at Motorola, is its CEO.
-The Institute is guided by a Board of Governors consisting of 66 Chief Human Resources Officers from America's largest employers.
+The Institute's Chair is David A. Rodriguez, Executive Vice President and Global Chief Human Resources Officer, Marriott International, Inc. Chuck Columbus, former Chief Human Resources Officer at Kaiser Permanente, is its CEO.
+The Institute is guided by an Advisory Board consisting of 17 Chief Human Resources Officers and Total Rewards Officers from America's largest employers